Gray Matter (Breaking Bad)

 "Gray Matter" is the fifth episode of the first season of the American television crime drama series Breaking Bad.
-Written by Patty Lin and directed by Tricia Brock, it aired on AMC in the United States and Canada on February 24, 2008.
+Written by Patty Lin and directed by Tricia Brock, it aired on AMC in the United States on February 24, 2008.
+The episode revolves around Walter White (Bryan Cranston) attending the birthday of his old co-worker Elliott Schwartz (Adam Godley) and facing the possibility of undergoing chemotherapy for his cancer, while Jesse Pinkman (Aaron Paul) turns back to dealing drugs.

+The episode received positive reviews from critics.
+Series creator Vince Gilligan later identified the episode as a turning point for the series, as the episode in which Walter "breaks bad" as per the series' title by turning back to making meth despite having a more ethical alternative.

 Plot

 Walter and Skyler White attend a birthday party for their wealthy acquaintance, Elliott Schwartz.
-Years earlier, Walt and his then-girlfriend Gretchen had formed a company called Gray Matter Technologies with Elliott—the company name derived from mixing the colors in their last names, "White" and "Schwartz" (German for "black")—but Walt opted to sell his share for USD 5,000 after breaking up with Gretchen.
-Subsequently, the company had become extremely successful, making billions, and Elliott married Gretchen.
-Walt is tense at the birthday party due to this troubled past.
-When Elliott offers him a job and tells him Gray Matter has excellent health insurance, Walt realizes that Skyler told Elliott about his cancer and gets upset with her.
+When Elliott offers him a job and tells him that his company Gray Matter Technologies has excellent health insurance, Walt realizes that Skyler told Elliott about his cancer and declines the offer, getting upset with her.

 After a failed job interview, Jesse Pinkman shows his friend Badger the RV Walt and Jesse use as a meth lab.
 In the desert, Jesse is frustrated that the quality of his meth is inferior to that of Walt's and throws his own product away, much to Badger's dismay.
 Jesse cooks a couple more batches, which he also discards.
-Badger and Jesse brawl over the wasted meth, and Jesse pushes him out of the RV and drives away.
+Badger and Jesse brawl over the wasted meth, and Jesse pushes Badger out of the RV before driving away, leaving Badger stranded in the desert.

-Over the weekend, Walt Jr. and two friends are waiting outside a convenience store, waiting for somebody to buy them beer.
+Walt Jr. and two friends are waiting outside a convenience store, waiting for somebody to buy them beer.
 The friends run away when Walt Jr. approaches a policeman.
-The policeman tells him he got his "first and last warning."
+Cut to Walt Jr. sat in a car with the policeman telling him he got his "first and last warning.
+You're lucky you got a good dad here."
+The camera pans to show Hank sitting in the drivers seat.
 Skyler holds an intervention for Walt, where she says she does not understand why Walt is refusing treatment.
-Hank Schrader, Walt Jr., and Marie Schrader argue over what to do: while Skyler and Walt Jr. want him to take the treatment, Marie, and later Hank, feel Walt should be given the choice to decline the treatment if he wants.
-Walt ends the intervention by saying he will not do the treatment.
+Hank Schrader, Walt Jr., and Marie Schrader argue over what to do: while Skyler is worried for her husband and Walt Jr. is angered that Walt refuses to take the treatment despite everything he has been through, Marie, and later Hank, feel Walt should be given the choice to decline the treatment if he wants.
+Walt ends the intervention by saying he does not want to spend his last months being too sick to properly enjoy life.

 The next morning, Walt has a change of heart and tells Skyler he will do the treatment, and he will take care of Elliott's check.
-Later, Gretchen calls, telling him that he has to accept the money.
+Later, Elliott's wife Gretchen calls, telling him that he has to accept the money.
 Walt says he appreciates the offer, but lies and says his insurance will now cover it.
 Walt then goes to Jesse's house and asks him if he wants to cook.